-- DO NOT obstruct air inlets or outlets. - DO NOT modify grilles.
-Modifying or covering grilles could cause temperature rise and fire hazard. - Finishing materials must not interfere with: air flow through grilles or louvers; operation of louvers or doors; access for service. - Complete framing and apply facing material (drywall) over framing. - A bead of 300-deg F minimum non-combustible sealant must be used to close off any gaps at the top and sides between the fireplace and facing to prevent cold air leaks. - Large gaps can be bridged with fiberglass rope gasket. - Only non-combustible materials may be used to cover the metal fireplace front.
+- Complete framing and apply drywall over framing. - A bead of 300-deg F minimum non-combustible sealant must be used to close off any gaps at the top and sides between the fireplace and drywall to prevent cold air leaks. - Large gaps can be bridged with fiberglass rope gasket. - Only non-combustible materials may be used to cover the metal fireplace front.
+See Figure 11.8.